2021 Real Property Tax Revaluation Alert

 While the best time to challenge your assessment is in the first year of revaluation so that you can obtain the greatest benefit over a five-year period, tax assessments can be challenged any year on the same schedule outlined above.
 One of our experienced tax appeal attorneys can walk you through the process, and describe the cost/benefit of your given situation, depending on the year in which you challenge the assessment.
 Our tax appeal attorneys handle tax appeals statewide.
 For a more in-depth description of the tax appeal process in Connecticut, please refer to this article: https://www.cohenandwolf.com/publication-51

 Philip C. Pires and Jason A. Buchsbaum are members of the Property Tax & Valuation, Municipal, and Litigation & Dispute Resolution Groups at Cohen and Wolf.
-Phil and Jason regularly represent municipal, corporate, and individual clients in all aspects of commercial and municipal litigation, including municipal property tax litigation.
+Phil and Jason regularly represent municipal, corporate, and individual clients in all aspects of commercial and municipal litigation, including municipal property tax appeals.